dikortis/LetsTalkETC/Episodes/Episode_6.md

-about what the status is of everything and some of the stuff he wants to do on core and some of that stuff so what was jazz is that what his name was yeah except so judge says hey you guys are doing all this stuff I want the innovation give me the innovation like
+about what the status is of everything and some of the stuff he wants to do on core and some of that stuff so what was jazz is that what his name was except so judge says hey you guys are doing all this stuff I want the innovation give me the innovation like